• Skip to primary navigation

 Instructions

-• Slice a loaf of french bread into about 1 to 1 ¼ inch pieces and place in a single layer onto prepared baking sheet.
+• Line a baking sheet with parchment paper.
+Slice a loaf of French bread into about 1 to 1 ¼ inch thick pieces and place in a single layer onto the prepared baking sheet.

 • In a bowl, add softened butter, minced garlic, salt, parsley, garlic powder, parmesan cheese and mozzarella cheese.
-Mix until all ingredients are incorporated.
+Mix until ingredients are incorporated.

-• To prepare: Preheat oven to 425 degrees.
-Line a baking sheet with parchment paper.
-Place garlic bread slices onto prepared baking sheet and bake for 5-7 minutes, or until golden brown around edges and lightly browned on top.
+• To prepare: Bake for about 5-7 minutes, or until golden brown around edges and lightly browned on top.
 Serve immediately.

 Equipment Recommendations